ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - JOSE Header parameter "psk_id" MAY be present.
 - JOSE Header parameter "ek" MUST be present and contain base64url-encoded HPKE encapsulated key.
 - Recipient JWE Encrypted Key MUST be the ciphertext from HPKE Encryption.
-- The HPKE Setup info parameter MUST be set to an empty string.
+- The HPKE info parameter defaults to the empty string; mutually known private information MAY be used instead.
 - THE HPKE plaintext MUST be set to the CEK.

 The processing of "enc", "iv", "tag", "aad", and "ciphertext" is already defined in {{RFC7516}}.
 Implementations should follow the existing